timmydoza/frontend-take-home/README.md

 This all could be built from scratch, but we'd have to build a somewhat substantial state management system, in a React Provider, for the caching mechanism.
 We'd also have to build a number of custom 'fetch' hooks so that information about loading and errors could be used.
 This is not a small amount of work, so it seems best to get help from a library.
 The `react-query` library by Tanstack gives us many of these features right out of the box.
 The `queryClient` is essentially a state management system for server data and caching.

 Another useful library that is it's own kind of 'state management system' is `react-hook-form`.
 This library manages the state for forms, including field values, field validity, and field errors.
-The functionality here would be cumbersome to build from scratch, so this is also a library work using.
+The functionality here would be cumbersome to build from scratch, so this is also a library worth using.
 The library features that we will be using include:

 - Tracking form updates efficiently (without causing needless react updates)
 - Specifying error messages for required fields